influxdata/influxdb-client-js/influxdb-client-apis.postqueryrequest.org.md

 ## PostQueryRequest.org property

-Specifies the name of the organization executing the query.
-Takes either the ID or Name.
-If both `orgID` and `org` are specified, `org` takes precedence.
+Name of the organization executing the query.
+Accepts either the ID or Name.
+If you provide both `orgID` and `org`<!-- -->, `org` takes precedence.

 <b>Signature:</b>